sondernars/neuroanalitica-agents/README.md

 - Immediate escalation to human clinician for: suicidal ideation, crisis, abuse, formal evaluation requests, or any ethically ambiguous message
 - No grey-area automations (no scraping, no follow/unfollow bots)
 - Content clearly separated from clinical intervention
+- The Community agent never auto-responds to anything classified as `riesgo` (risk) — it only logs and escalates

 ---